shaheeramin/CloudOps-Notes/Notes.md

 ## Available Disk

 Usulally we need to reduce the log file size in root.
-US the following command reduce the file size to 1G
+Use the following command reduce the file size to 1G
 ```
 truncate -s 1g /var/log/$file_name
 ```

 ## Cancelling Stalled Events

-**Note: Cancelling evets are very risky and can lead to serious consequences, please consult a peer if you are unsure!**
+**Note: Cancelling events are very risky and can lead to serious consequences, please consult a peer if you are unsure!**

 We have different types of events so consulting this [playbook](https://github.com/digitalocean/documentation/blob/master/oncall/playbooks/procedures/cancelling-events.md) is best before proceeding